jkeefe/cuny-prototyping-lab/THE_NOTES.md

 ### Troubleshooting

-- Makes sure you've chosen (and saved) an invocation phrase and that doesn't contain any blocker words.
+- Makes sure you've chosen (and saved) an invocation phrase and that the phrase doesn't contain any blocker words.
 - Make sure the invocation phrases match on Alexa and Dexter
-- click "save model" and "build model"
+- Click "save model" and "build model"
 - On the Dexter "Deploy" page (the airplane), make sure the little switch at the top is flipped from "undeployed" to "deployed"
 - On the Dexter "Edit" page (the pencil) make sure your bot is "Published" with the green button.